 Why Gardening is Super Witchy

-If you’re feeling a bit woo-woo or witchy these days, you may want to consider learning a bit more about how plants grow.
+If you’re feeling a bit witchy these days, you may want to consider learning a bit more about how plants grow.
 You don’t have to stick to a conventional vegetable garden either.
 How about planning and planting your own witchy garden…full of the herbs and flowers that interest you!?

 10 Ways to Create a Witchy Garden

 Here are ten simple ways to connect with nature and create a witchy garden in your yard, on your patio, or even on the windowsill.
 Try at least a few of these witch garden ideas to get started!

 1. Observe Nature